-From decision to closing, mortgage refinancing applicants pass through four key stages.
+From decision to closing, mortgage refinancing applicants pass through four key stages on their journey to a new mortgage loan.

 How to Refinance a Mortgage on Your Home